Big 12 Conference

 September 11, 2010

-Baylor has used the following sequence of helmet designs in 2012 (through four games): A-C-A; B.
+During recent years Baylor has used the following sequences of helmet designs:

-*1 Apparently helmet numerals were used rather inconsistently during the early 1960s, with some players wearing them and others not doing so.
+*1 Apparently uniform numerals were used inconsistently on Baylor's helmets during the early 1960s, with some players wearing them and others not doing so.
 The green numerals were used by some players during at least some games in both 1965 and 1966, and white numerals were used for at least part of the 1960 season, and perhaps 1961 also.
-I would appreciate hearing from anybody who can clarify what scheme was in place with regards to the helmet numerals during these years.

 *2 In 1969, a version of the "100" decal recognizing the 100th anniversary of the first college football game was worn at the back of the helmet.
-Baylor's version featured a dark-colored football shape with the numerals "100" in some light color (I do not have any color photographs of this one, so I don't know what colors were used).
+Baylor's version featured a dark-colored football shape with the numerals "100" in some light color.

 *3 According to the Southwest Conference Helmets web site, the "plain" helmet was used for just the first few games of the 1992 season, after which the logo and stripes of the previous helmet design were restored.